Abstract

 A UML-like representation of the shape index definition

-A shape index is a scoped mapping between sets of RDF resources and RDF data shapes.
-In this context, scope refers to the index being defined by a pair: the subweb (`si:subweb`) and the completeness of the index (`si:complete`).
-A subweb is a set of IRIs or URI template managed by the data provider, while the completeness of a shape index indicates whether every resource in the subweb is associated with a shape.
+A shape index is a mapping between sets of RDF resources and RDF data shapes.
+A subweb is a set of IRIs or URI templates managed by the data provider.
 To create a disjoint subweb, a data publisher MUST use the predicate si:subweb multiple times, which MUST be interpreted as a union of IRI sets (with an URI template already representing a set of IRIs).
-This scope characterization of the index is beneficial for two reasons.
-First, query optimizations related to the shape index are local, so it is helpful for query engines to know which subwebs are affected when performing traversal queries.
-Second, it allows data providers the flexibility to avoid describing every resource in the subweb, which can reduce the computational cost of maintaining the mapping or allow more freedom in their data publication approach.
-While it is OPTIONAL to describe every resource in a subweb within a shape index, it is RECOMMENDED, as this provides better opportunities for query optimization.
+This scope characterization of the index is beneficial because query optimizations related to the shape index are local, so it is helpful for query engines to know which subwebs are affected when performing traversal queries.
+A data provider MUST describe every resource in a subweb within a shape index.

-The core feature of the shape index is its mappings.
-A shape index can have multiple entries, each identified by the term `si:entry`.
-Every entry includes a target set, identified by the term `si:subweb`.
-A target MUST be a subset of the shape index's subweb, and the target subwebs MUST NOT overlap.
+The core feature of the Shape Index is its mappings.
+A Shape Index can contain multiple entries, each identified by the term si:entry.
+Every entry includes a target set, denoted by the term `si:subweb`.
+A target MUST be a subset of the Shape Index's subweb, and target subwebs MUST NOT overlap.
+Subwebs represent subsections of the web controlled by a data provider, which may be restricted by constraints such as shape constraints or a Shape Index's set of constraints.
 Each target set is associated with a shape, identified by the term `si:shape`.
-The target is a set of RDF resources, and every triple within these resources MUST conform to the shape linked to the target through the `si:shape` annotation.
-The example below present an example of a shape index.
+The target is a set of RDF resources, and every triple within these resources MUST conform to the shape linked to the target via the `si:shape` annotation.
+The example below illustrates a Shape Index.
+A Shape Index is considered complete if every shape binding a set of resources is closed; otherwise, it is incomplete.

 <http://mySubweb.com/index1> a si:ShapeIndex ;